v3v3/academe-workshops/Human vs Nature - The Global Politics of Climate Change/README.md

 **Borrowed time**

 > Pledges.
 Credits.
 The process of nature's adjustment takes time.
+We have used time (the formation of fossil fuels) for technological progress.
+Is there temporal debt?